juhahinkula/hhmobile/README.md

 # Mobile Programming course portfolio site

 Mobile Programming is Haaga Helia's 4th semester course for software development students.
 The course contains the basics of React Native and students will develop their own mobile app at the end of the course.
+This site contains some example apps that students have made during the course.

 ## Fall 2019